Indonesian Robusta Coffee Grading: EK1, Grade 1, AP, ELB, and BC - Indonesia Green Coffee Beans Supplier

 Decoding BC (Bean Count)

 Bean Count (BC) refers to the number of coffee beans per pound and is an important metric in understanding the size and density of the beans.
 A lower bean count indicates larger beans, while a higher count signifies smaller beans.
-The Bean Count can influence the roasting process and ultimately affect the flavor profile of the brewed coffee.
-By paying attention to the BC, buyers can make more informed choices regarding their coffee selection.

 Example: Robusta Lampung EK1 GR1 AP ELB 350 BC